Camping Life is Better if Families Remain Healthy and Prepared

 First Aid and Food Safety

-Check that family members are current on vaccinations and pack these additional protective items:
+Check that family member are current on vaccinations and pack these additional protective items:

 - A variety of clothing for all weather types.